arribada/developer_portal/docs/quality/quality-manual.md

 #### Schematic Review
 - [ ] All components have valid part numbers
+- [ ] Parts selected are not End of Life or Not Recommended for New Designs.
-- [ ] Power budget calculated and within limits
+- [ ] Power budget calculated (including thermal requirements) and within limits
+- [ ] Style guidelines followed
 - [ ] Protection circuits implemented (ESD, reverse polarity)
 - [ ] Test points accessible
 - [ ] Connector pinouts verified